-Up to 15 large animal and 15 small animal poster presenters selected by the abstract review committee will be invited to give a 2-minute presentation of their poster following the completion of the respective large or small animal Residents’ Forum.
+Up to 15 large animal and 15 small animal poster presenters may volunteer to participate in the flash poster presentation.
+Volunteers will give a 2-minute presentation of their poster following the completion of the respective large or small animal Residents’ Forum.
 Additional information will be provided to selected presenters.